franzbu/EnhancedSpaces.spoon/README.md

 #### 3x3 Grid

-Add the following lines to your 'init.lua' (in case this has not been entirely clear: if you do not add these lines, the default options are in place):
+Add the following lines to your 'init.lua' (in case this has not become clear yet: if you do not add these lines to your 'init.lua', the default options automatically take over):

 ```lua
   ...